paigestewart/jekyllyourlife.site/_posts/2020-02-11-troubleshooting.md

 **When a theme requires a different version of Jekyll**
 * Downgrading Jekyll to previous versions is necessary for some themes
-1. Find and replace the Jekyll version with the necessary Jekyll version (the terminal will tell you which) in config.yml file, then `Bundle update jekyll`
+1. Find and replace the Jekyll version with the necessary Jekyll version (the terminal will tell you which) in your gemfile, then `Bundle update jekyll`
 2. You may also need to `Bundle update` and/or `bundle install` depending on the issue
 3. You may also need to delete the gemfile *.lock* (**note: NOT the gemfile**) and try these steps again